bluepersia/AutoScope/README.md

 Regardless of whether you write Vanilla classes or BEM.

+## 🛡️ How It Works

 When collisions are detected during compilation, AutoScope automatically adds a suffix to class names (either a short hash or a number, based on your config) — no manual renaming needed.

-If you write Vanilla classes, such as
+For example, if you write unscoped (Vanilla) classes like this:

 ```html
 <article class="recipe-card">